sb-ncbr/chemtools/README.md

 - test uploading large files.
 Maybe it will be necessary to upload/download them by chunks
 - write about different architecture possibilities regarding the containerized apps.
 Each worker runs only one container vs one worker runs every container
+- caching -> fetched files -> think of sending head requests to check whether the file on the server has changed.
+This could be supported only by certain sites.
+Write about this possible improvement in thesis.